docker/labs-ai-tools-for-devs/prompts/pylint/020_user_prompt.md

-Lint python files in my project.
+Lint python files in my project using 'condensed' .

 Report the response.